sendgrid/docs/source/API_Reference/Template_Engine_API/index.md

 Content-Type Header
 {% endanchor %}

 All responses are returned in JSON format.
-We specify this by setting the `Content-Type` header.
+We specify this by sending the `Content-Type` header.

 Example